-If you are on a really tight budget, but want a beautiful home, here are all those details to help you make your own stylish headboard!
+If you are on a really tight budget but want a sophisticated upholstered headboard, this tutorial will help you make your own stylish custom headboard!

 - Gorilla glue

 Have a hideous headboard like I do?
 Perfect!
-Strip your existing headboard down to it’s frame rather than buying wood to build a frame.
+Strip your existing headboard down to its frame instead of buying wood to build a frame.
 Reuse what you already have and save a few bucks!
-Or salvage that ugly headboard from the side of the road rather than purchase wood.

 This truly awful headboard is what mine looked like before.
-This headboard was a hand-me-down from the Grandparents that was as uncomfortable as it was ugly.
+It was a hand-me-down from the Grandparents that was as uncomfortable as it was ugly.
 I only had to remove the ugly plastic panels in the front to get to the bones.

-Next you are going to use scrap wood (any type will do) cut to the length of the headboard frame.
+You don’t need to use anything fancy, it isn’t going to show!
+Use scrap wood (any type will do) cut to the length of the headboard frame.
 I had two MDF doors from an old broken wardrobe that I cut to length and nailed onto the frame.
 Nothing fancy or pretty, just nail through the boards to the frame to secure it…screws will do if you prefer.

-This particular headboard frame was a bit lower than I wanted, so I nailed the wood to the frame higher up (so it overlapped), and simply framed out the added height with scrap 2×2’s.
-It doesn’t need to be that sturdy, or even attach to the rest of the frame.
-Just nail or glue the 2×2’s to the overlapping boards.
-It only serves as place to staple our fabric later on.
+This particular headboard was lower than I wanted, so I nailed the wood to the frame higher up (so it overlapped), and simply framed out the added height with scrap 2×2’s.

 As you can see from the back, this is the most ghetto frame ever.
-Haha.
-What can I say?
-I like to use whatever trash I have lying around, so yes that is a door door hinge connecting the two pieces of wood (that are really cheap salvaged wardrobe doors) where it was bowing slightly.
-You can even see that the 2×2’s (2×4’s would work fine too) do not even line up perfectly… again perfection isn’t important when it comes to your frame.
+Use whatever salvaged items you have.
+Yes, that is a door hinge connecting the two pieces of salvaged wood.
+You can even see that the 2×2’s (2×4’s would work fine too) do not even line up perfectly… again perfection isn’t important when it comes to your frame, just that it is sturdy.

 Here’s what you do: